 OK, to satisfy the naysayers, let’s next look at some problems these Ram 1500 throw out.

 The earlier RAM models are well known for racking up high mileage.
 Sure the truck might start falling apart around the engine, but it just keeps going.
 It’s not uncommon to see 200k miles and over 300k miles on the older models still going strong.
 And most of these trucks don’t live easy lives.
 Many of them have lived most of their existence in construction sites and used in the commercial industry.

-Dodge Rams have been known to lose their value faster than the competition, however if you are BFL (Buying for life), and are willing to maintain and keep the thing running, they can be very dependable.
+Dodge Rams have been known to lose their value faster than the competition, however, if you are BFL (Buying for life), and are willing to maintain and keep the thing running, they can be very dependable.

 Many have complained about the RUST!!!
-Yes these trucks rust and they rust fast.
+Yes, these trucks rust and they rust fast.
 That could be down to inferior metals or something in the production process, we don’t know, but they tend to rust slightly faster than the competition.

 Cracking dash pads on the 2nd generation Rams have been a common complaint.
 3rd Generation trucks seem to have that sorted out now.
-In recent years they have really upped their game in terms of quality fit and finish.
+In recent years they have really upped their game in terms of the quality fit and finish.

-Hemi 5.7 have been known to develop the dreaded ticking noise.
+Hemi 5.7 has been known to develop the dreaded ticking noise.
 There is no official technical service bulletin or recall from Dodge.
 It’s always important to check the amount of engine oil and ensure you are using the right type of oil for the vehicle.